Minimal permutation representations for linear groups: Introduction

 \section{Introduction}

 By a classical theorem of Cayley any finite group can be realized as a subgroup of a finite permutation group.
-In fact, given a finite group $G$ of size $|G|$, Cayley's construction identifies $G$ with a subgroup of $S_{|G|}$, and the embedding is given by the regular action of $G$ on itself.
-One can often do better.
-For a finite group $G$ we define $p(G)$ to be the smallest natural $n$ such that $S_n$ has a subgroup isomorphic to $G$.
-Clearly, $p(G)\leq |G|$.
-Computing $p(G)$ is an interesting problem which is to a very large extent unsolved.
-Johnson \cite{Johnson} seems to be the first reference which addresses this problem and obtains various results, among which is the classification of finite groups $G$ such that $p(G) = |G|$, \cite[Theorem 1]{Johnson}.
-While computing $p(G)$ in general seems difficult, one can compute $p(G)$ for special classes of $G$.
-Johnson \cite{Johnson} gives the value of $p(G)$ for Abelian groups.
-Various other classes of groups, including $p$-groups, some semi-direct products, and some solvable groups, are treated in \cite{Elias, EST}.
+In fact, for a finite group $G$ of size $|G|$, Cayley's construction identifies $G$ with a subgroup of $S_{|G|}$, and the embedding is given by the regular action of $G$ on itself.
+One can often find a smaller permutation group $S_n$ containing a copy of $G$.
+Given a finite group $G$ we define $p(G)$ to be the smallest natural number $n$ such that $S_n$ has a subgroup isomorphic to $G$.
+We call the corresponding permutation representation on $n$ letters the {\em minimal faithful representation of $G$}.
+By the proof of Cayley's theorem, $p(G) \leq |G|$.
+Despite its innocent sounding definition, computing $p(G)$ in general is an unsolved problem.
+Johnson's paper \cite{Johnson} seems to be the first reference which addresses the problem of finding $p(G)$ as such and obtains various results, among which is the classification of finite groups $G$ such that $p(G) = |G|$, \cite[Theorem 1]{Johnson}.
+Johnson \cite{Johnson} also gives the value of $p(G)$ for Abelian groups.
+Various other classes of groups, including $p$-groups, some easy semi-direct products, and some solvable groups, are studied in \cite{Elias, EST}, though no explicit general formulae are obtained.

-In this work we examine the minimal faithful permutation representations of the finite classical groups $\SL_n(\F_q)$ and $\GL_n(\F_q)$ and prove several theorems.
-The case of $\SL_2(\F_q)$ for $q$ an odd prime power is well-known, \cite{sl2}.
-Here we determine $p(\SL_3(\F_q))$ for $q \geq 5$.
-We also determine the size and structure of the minimal faithful permutation representations for the group $\SL_n(\F_q)$ for certain $n$, which we call \textit{very divisible}.
-Given $q$, divisible $n$'s include all prime numbers and all those which are divisible by $q-1$.
-Inspired by this result and various explicit computations for $n$'s which are not very divisible we optimistically conjecture a general formula.